MadeByMike/madebymike/_posts/2015-03-17-precise-control-responsive-typography.md

 But perhaps not all predictability and control is lost.

 Let's imagine that as a typography nerd with an eye for absolute precision, you want the font-size at a resolution of 600px to be 12px.
 Great!
 Looking at the table, setting a font-size of 2vw will achieve this.
 But you also want the font-size at 800px to be 32px.
 It seems you can’t do this without changing from 2vw to 4vw and this means a break-point and our font scaling will be jumpy and not fluid.
-I consider this to be a pretty significant limitation.
+I consider this a pretty significant limitation.

 There is a solution to this!
 It's not exactly pretty but it works – at least in modern browsers.
 As stated earlier, some browser have bugs when using calc() and viewport units together, so this might be buggy in some older browsers.
+(This is not really a concern anymore, just set sensible default font sizes before declaring a fluid type calc() expression.)

 It appears that by using calc() and vw we can get responsive typography that scales perfectly between specific pixel values within a specific viewport range.